 Figure 6 - Protection criteria inside the DTT coverage area - SE43(11)12.

 In Region I, the maximum WSD EIRP is location specific and satisfies ΔLP=0.1%.
 Differently, the maximum WSD EIRP in Region II assumes a fixed value, defined at the external edge of the region, where it satisfies ΔLP=0.1%, and corresponds to I/N= -3 dB.
-Therefore, inside Region II the protection criterion adopted in SE43(11)12 is the limitation of interference.
+Therefore, inside Region II the limiting protection criterion is the maximum interference-to-noise ratio.

 Study methodology in SE43(11)12 contribution